urpalananth/my-projects/photo-album-manager/readme.md

 **Technologies Used**
 - Spring boot, Spring devtools.
-- Authentication is Done by Spring Security.
+- Authentication and Authorization is Done with Spring Security.
 - Controllers – Using Spring Data Rest.
 - JPA – Hibernate JPA implementation wrapped with Spring.
 - Database – H2 in memory database.